Chukky Okobi

-Chukwunweze Sonume "Chukky" Okobi (born November 18, 1978) is a former American football center and commercial actor.
-He was drafted by the Pittsburgh Steelers in the fifth round of the 2001 NFL Draft.
-He played college football at Purdue.
+Chukwunweze Sonume "Chukky" Okobi (born November 18, 1978) is an American former professional football player who was a center.
+He was selected by the Pittsburgh Steelers in the fifth round of the 2001 NFL draft.
+He played college football for the Purdue Boilermakers.

 Okobi earned a Super Bowl ring with the Steelers in Super Bowl XL against the Seattle Seahawks.
-He has also been a member of the Arizona Cardinals and Houston Texans.
+He was also a member of the Arizona Cardinals and Houston Texans.
+Okobi is also a commercial actor.

-Chukky currently is a Master Practitioner in Neuro-linguistic programming (NLP).
-With his brand, Basic Instructions, he helps executives, athletes and others to access the resources within themselves to achieve the life experience they desire.

-Early years
+Early life

 He attended Trinity-Pawling School in New York, where he was an All-conference football player as a junior and senior.
 He also lettered in baseball twice and earned one letter in track and field.